Teachers and Administrators

 - Complete the Employment Application

-Develop your course syllabus including textbook information (helpful to include a copy of the Table of Contents with chapter/topics covered, student learnining objectives, and assessment information.
+Develop your course syllabus including textbook information (helpful to include a copy of the Table of Contents with chapter/topics covered), student learning objectives, course assignments, course calendar, and assessment information.
+(For Mathematics a copy of the Table of Contents is required with an indication of chapter/topics covered)

 High School Instructors applying to participate in the CHS program are advised that all syllabi and assignments must include current EvCC/Department Learning Objectives for each course listed on the application.
 Syllabi indicating AP status alone are not sufficient for receiving EvCC credit.